Message from the Director

 Dear Partners in Rural Education:

-The Congress will begin on Sunday with a keynote address offered by the Honourable Bev Busson, a Canadian Senator and the first woman Commissioner for the Royal Canadian Mounted Police.
-On Monday, we have planned an international expert panel on the theme of “Why Rural Matters.”
-The Congress will conclude with a keynote address offered by Dr. Dianne Looker, Professor Emerita and former Tier I Canada Research Chair in Equity and Technology, whose work focuses on how gender, ethnicity, rural-urban, and socio-economic status impact the facility with, and access to, technology.
+The Congress will begin on Sunday with a keynote address offered by Dr. Maureen Reed, a professor and UNESCO Co-Chair in Biocultural Diversity, Sustainability, Reconciliation and Renewal from the University of Saskatchewan.
+On Monday, we have planned a student panel presentation on sustainable land-based education.
+The Congress will conclude with a session focused on resources and opportunities for supporting Agriculture in the Classroom.
 In between the keynote sessions, we have planned learning sessions and moderated dialogues to build in relationality and discussions.
 We also will be showcasing graduate student research presentations as a feature of the virtual event.

 We hope that you will consider forwarding a presentation for our learning sessions, and that you feel free to forward the call to others who have an interest in the programmatic and research innovations found in local spaces committed to rural schools and communities.